-Holy Trinity Lutheran Church was established by Slovak immigrates in 1884, and is considered the first Slovak Lutheran church in America.
-The church originally served the area near the Chicago, Wilmington, & Vermilion Coal Co. mine no. 3 in south Streator.
-The mine operated form 1884 through 1896.
-Today the “Old #3″ Church is used only for special Services.
-In 1902, Holy Trinity joined with other Slovak churches in America to form the Slovak Evangelical Lutheran Church.
+Holy Trinity Lutheran Church was established by Slovak immigrates in 1884 and is considered the first Slovak Lutheran church in America.
+Worship Services were in the language of the people, Slovak.
+In 1894 the building of the “Old #3” church was completed.
+The church was built near the Chicago, Wilmington, & Vermilion Coal Co. mine no. 3 in south Streator.
+The mine operated from 1884 through 1896.
+Today the “Old #3” church is used only for special Services.
+In 1902, Holy Trinity joined with other Slovak Churches in America to form the Slovak Evangelical Lutheran Church.
 In 1971, the SELC merged with the Lutheran Church – Missouri Synod and remains as a non-geographic district of the LCMS.

 Our primary Church is now located at 101 Trinity Dr. on the east side of Streator.
 The campus includes a woodland park with pavilion and playground.
 The main building houses our Church, Preschool, educational wing and fellowship hall.